Environmental Science Interpretive Center

 - Find ways to show how these plants fit into the overall forest ecosystem.

-- Create an exhibit around a small boat with actual aquatic invasive species like Quagga and Zebra Mussels attached so the kids could touch them, see their size and descriptions to learn about boat decontamination to protect water quality.
-NV Dept of Wildlife could be a possible exhibit partner.
+- We could also develop an exhibit, possibly with NV Dept. of Wildlife, around a small boat with actual aquatic invasive species like Quagga and Zebra Mussels attached so the kids could touch them, see their size and descriptions to learn about boat decontamination to protect water quality.

 - Create a pressure measurement tool kids could push on to see how much pressure they can deliver vs. how much pressure is required to create a rock.